Insurgent (novel): Plot

 Tris surrenders to Erudite and is placed in a cell by Peter and, to her shock, Caleb, both of whom are working with Jeanine.
-Tobias follows and is captured but not before he convinces Dauntless to ally with the Factionless, with their insurgency arranged to occur several days.
+Tobias follows and is captured but not before he convinces Dauntless to ally with the Factionless, with their insurgency arranged to occur over several days.
 After unsuccessful simulation tests, Jeanine orders Tris' execution, but Peter swaps the lethal dose with a paralytic and frees Tobias, and the three escape to Abnegation.
 Tris meets with Marcus, who tells her that Jeanine has withheld Abnegation's secret.
 If the Factionless learned of it, it would certainly be destroyed.

 Tris, Christina, and Marcus head for Amity to request Johanna's help.
 She, alongside several others including Susan's brother, Robert, choose to assist them, despite Amity's resistance.
 They are joined by Cara and another Erudite renegade, Fernando, who act as navigators.
 The "Insurgents" infiltrate Erudite headquarters.
 Fernando is killed, but they manage to access Jeanine's laboratory.
 Inside, Tris faces down simulations before she confronts Jeanine, who is cornered by Tori Wu.
 Tori kills Jeanine and then brands Tris a traitor.
 The invasion of Erudite over, Tris learns of the casualties, including Lynn, and the fact that the Factionless have taken all weapons to rule in Jeanine's place.
 Tris is handcuffed, alongside Christina, Marcus, and the other Insurgents, but manages to pass the information to Tobias, which he and Caleb share through the computers.
 The secret video, narrated by Edith Prior, from "an organization fighting for peace," reveals that the world had become corrupt, and the city was sealed to allow the Divergents to increase, and Amity was then to open the fence forever and allow the population to re-enter the world.
 The room erupts into voices as the book ends.